![]() legislation |

 legislation > governance

 Board of Animal Health (B.A.H.)
-The Minnesota Board of Animal Health (B.A.H.) is a small, nimble agency, governed by a five member citizen board.
+The Minnesota Board of Animal Health (B.A.H.) is a state agency governed by a five member board.
+Three of the five board members are required, by law, to be livestock producers; 2 members are veterinarians (currently, these members are livestock veterinarians).
 Each board member is appointed by the Governor for a four-year term; the board, in turn, appoints a veterinarian as the executive director.
 (Board names are on the B.A.H. website, as is the staff.)
-The purpose of B.A.H. is to protect the health of Minnesota's domestic animals.
-It does this by “preventing, controlling and eliminating animal diseases.”
+The purpose of B.A.H. is to protect the health of Minnesota's domestic animals by “preventing, controlling and eliminating animal diseases.”
+While "animal health" may be broadly defined by citizens, the B.A.H. interprets its mission as disease eradication with animals (primarily livestock) and how that may impact humans.
 This agency has programs targeted to cattle, deer and elk, dogs and cats, horses, poultry, sheep and goats, swine.
-It works closely with the Minnesota Department of Agriculture and the Department of Health.
 The State Veterinarian for Minnesota is Dr. Bill Hartmann.
 Regarding dogs and cats:

 LINKS: |